Running Bowline Knot

 • Method 1: Tie a standard Bowline, then pass the standing line through the loop to create your "lasso."

-• Method 2 (Around Objects): If you are tying around a fixed object like a pole or tree, wrap the rope around the object first, then tie the Bowline with the standing part of the rope inside the loop.
+• Method 2 (Around Objects): If you are tying around a fixed object like a pole or tree, wrap the rope around the object first, then tie a Bowline that "captures" the standing part of the rope inside the loop.

 Want to learn more of the greatest Electrican and Construction focused knots?
 Give this a shot: Top 10 Electrician's Knots